What is Tip Skimming?

 Legal Remedies to Recover

-After complaining of tip-skimming, you may be subject to retaliation or adverse employment actions.
+Be aware that, after complaining of tip-skimming, you may be subject to retaliation or adverse employment actions, which can include termination, reduced hours, demotion and more.

 Seeking Legal Counsel and Representation

 If you believe that you are a victim of tip skimming, it is imperative to consult with an experienced and reputable employment litigation lawyer.
-Red Bank & Marlton wage and hour lawyers at McOmber McOmber & Luber, P.C. have been representing clients since 1974.
+Red Bank, Marlton & Newark wage and hour lawyers at McOmber McOmber & Luber, P.C. have been representing clients since 1974.
+Contact us today for a free consultation.